j507/gCP/README.md

 Known problems:
 - Problems considering polycrystals can only be run in serial (See issue #2)
-- Method of marking cells at grain boundaries does not work properly in parallel (See issue #3)

 Yet to be implemented:
 - Dimensionless formulation
-- Cohesive element (?)
-- Node-to-segment contact discretization